I routinely walk on a treadmill at least twice a week – both at home and in the gym, and as an avid multi-tasker, I always read while walking.

 Finally, I rigged up my own rack and it makes reading while walking a breeze.

-All you need is a stand-up plate holder with an edge to keep the plate from falling off (fairly easy to find at yard sales and thrift stores, as well as dollar stores), and some duck tape.
+To add a reading rack to a treadmill, all you need is a stand-up plate holder with an edge to keep the plate from falling off (fairly easy to find at yard sales and thrift stores, as well as dollar stores), and some duck tape.
 (All kinds of cool tape designs are available now at craft stores and hardware stores – so you can pick one that’s whimsical or matches your decor.)

 Tape the plate holder securely to the front of the treadmill so books are held upright in a comfortable reading position – and, voila!
 You have a low-cost reading rack that’s secure and works like a charm.